 Certificate Type Identification Requirements TrustID Personal Verification of the identity of the unaffiliated Applicant based on section 3.2.3 and the performance of an Electronic Identification based on section 3.2.3.2 or the performance of an In-Person Identification based on section 3.2.3.3; and Verification of email based on section 3.2.5.
 TrustID Business Verification of the affiliated Applicant based on section 3.2.3 and Performance of an in-person identification based on section 3.2.3.3; Verification of the Organization based on sections 3.2.2 and 3.2.2.1; Verification of Individual-Organization affiliation based on section 3.2.2.2; Verification of email based on section 3.2.5; and Verification of a Certificate request based on section 3.2.6.
-TrustID Server Verification of the Organization based on sections 3.2.2 and 3.2.2.1; Verification of the PKI Sponsor's Organization Affiliation based on section 3.2.2.3; Verification of an Certificate request based on section 3.2.6; Authentication of a Device identity based on section 3.2.7; Verification against high risk and denied request lists based on section 3.2.7.1; Verification of the authorization by Domain Name Registrant based on section 3.2.7.2 Verification of DBA/Tradename based on section 3.2.7.3; Verification of country code based on section 3.2.7.4; Verification of control over entire namespace delimited by the FQDN of Wildcard Certificate on section 3.2.7.6; and Verification of email based on section 3.2.5 TrustID EV SSL Verification based on requirements listed in the CA/B Forum EV SSL Guidelines, available in Annex B of the TrustID CP.
-TrustID FATCA Verification of the Organization based on section 3.2.2 and 3.2.2.1; Organization Verification of PKI Sponsor-Organization affiliation based on section 3.2.2.3; Verification of email based on section 3.2.5; and Verification of a Certificate request based on section 3.2.6.
+TrustID Server Verification of the Organization based on sections 3.2.2 and 3.2.2.1; Verification of the PKI Sponsor's Organization Affiliation based on section 3.2.2.3; Verification of an Certificate request based on section 3.2.6; Authentication of a Device identity based on section 3.2.7;

-Certificate Type Identification Requirements Administrative RA Certificates Verification of the identity of the affiliated Applicant based on documentation provided by the Authorizing Official and verification of the Authorizing Official based on section 3.2.8.
+Certificate Type Identification Requirements Verification against high risk and denied request lists based on section 3.2.7.1; Verification of the authorization by Domain Name Registrant based on section 3.2.7.2 Verification of DBA/Tradename based on section 3.2.7.3; Verification of country code based on section 3.2.7.4; Verification of control over entire namespace delimited by the FQDN of Wildcard Certificate on section 3.2.7.6; and Verification of email based on section 3.2.5 TrustID EV SSL Verification based on requirements listed in the CA/B Forum EV SSL Guidelines, available in Annex B of the TrustID CP.
+TrustID EV Code Signing Verification based on requirements listed in the CA/B Forum EV Code Signing Guidelines, available in Annex C of the TrustID CP.
+TrustID EV Timestamping Verification based on requirements listed in the CA/B Forum EV Code Signing Guidelines, available in Annex C of the TrustID CP.
+TrustID FATCA Organization Verification of the Organization based on section 3.2.2 and 3.2.2.1; Verification of PKI Sponsor-Organization affiliation based on section 3.2.2.3; Verification of email based on section 3.2.5; and Verification of a Certificate request based on section 3.2.6.
+Administrative RA Certificates Verification of the identity of the affiliated Applicant based on documentation provided by the Authorizing Official and verification of the Authorizing Official based on section 3.2.8.
 TrustID Secure Email - Software Demonstration of the Applicant's control of the email address at the time of email verification, based on section 3.2.5 Verification of Email Address.
 TrustID Secure Email - Hardware Demonstration of the Applicant's control of the email address at the time of email verification, based on section 3.2.5 Verification of Email Address.
+TrustID Card Authentication Certificate Demonstration that the associated RA, or the CA has assigned a unique name for identifying the Cryptomodule.
+TrustID Device Certificate Demonstration that the Applicant of the certificate, associated RA, or the CA has assigned a unique name for identifying the Electronic Device containing a Cryptomodule.